tloriato/dproject/README.md

 - Completing all initial stats of the 100's of Digimons
 - Wraping up the Story
 - Creation of the first few maps

+# Credits

+This project counts with the help of many people who are available on the Internet to help others, make tutorials, graphics, scripts and so many others!
+Thank you all!
+Would like to thanks individually those ones:
+- Aki
+- Deo
+- Elite Battle System
+- Pokémon Essentials
+- WesleyFG